alterans-tech/the-four-ish-agentic-horsemen/seven-seals-council/01_the-lamb-lead-architect.md

 - Plan security and compliance measures

 ### 3. Planning Documentation
-- Create comprehensive Plan Pack
+- Create comprehensive Project Blueprint (for new projects) or Tech Spec (for features/fixes)
 - Write detailed acceptance criteria
 - Define performance and cost budgets
 - Document deployment and rollback procedures
 - Establish monitoring and alerting requirements

 ### 4. Team Coordination
-- Distribute Plan Pack to implementation teams
+- Distribute Project Blueprint/Tech Spec to implementation teams
 - Coordinate with UI/UX engineer for design requirements
 - Work with data engineers for schema and pipeline design
 - Collaborate with frontend/backend engineers for implementation